junque1r4/macToSearch/README.md

 - **Accessibility**: For global hotkeys to work
 - Configure in: `System Settings > Privacy & Security`

-### Security Note: Keychain Access

-- **Why Keychain?** macToSearch stores your API key in the macOS Keychain for maximum security
-- **Password Prompt**: When saving or accessing your API key, macOS will ask for your password
-- **This is Normal**: The prompt ensures your API key is encrypted and protected by the system
-- **Tip**: Click "Always Allow" to avoid repeated prompts for macToSearch

 ## 🎯 How to Use

 ### Quick Visual Search (Circle to Search)